-- Open Space Dialogue: a weekly opportunity for students to gather and have discussions with faculty and staff to explore issues of inclusion and equity.
+Open Space Dialogue: A weekly opportunity for students to gather and have discussions with employees to explore issues of inclusion and equity.

-- SAFE: our Upper School club focused on creating opportunities and activities for LGBTQIA+ students and the issues that arise in a heteronormative world.
+SAFE: An Upper School club focused on creating opportunities and activities for LGBTQIA+ students and the issues that arise in a heteronormative world.